-Pairing districts would reduce the number of representatives at each meeting by
+L entatives at each meeting by

-half with an estimated sav ing of US\$1 million per me eeting.
+2 half with an estimated savi ing of US\$1 million per me eeting.

-With paired districts, and meeting length reduced by one day, over a six-year period, there would be three meetings at US\$2 million each (US\$6 million total) versus two meetings at US\$3.3 million each (US\$6.6 million in total) under the current plan, decreasing expenses by US\$600,000.
+3 5 7 8 ee meetings at US\$2 millio \$3.3 million each (US\$6.6 one day, over a six-year on each (US\$6 million total) million in total) under the

-Additional per capita dues for the Council on Legislation are determined by the RI Board sufficient to pay for the projected expenses of the next scheduled Council on Legislation and Council on Resolutions.
+6)) L 2 8 Additional per capita dues for the Council on Legislation are determined by the RI Board sufficient to pay for the projected expenses of the next scheduled Council on Legislation and Council on Resolutions.
 The additional per capita dues were US\$1.50 for 2017-2018 and are US\$1.00 for 2018-2019.
 Future additional per capita dues would be adjusted by an amount equivalent to changes in expenses.

 VOTE TOTALS

 yes

 no

 RESULT

-\square Adopted ☐Referred to Board \square Postponed
+\square Adopted □Referred to Board \square Postponed

-□Adopted as Amended □Rejected □Withdrawn
+\square Adopted as Amended \square Rejected □Withdrawn

 NOTES